vijay-varadarajan/5_Web_to_Sheet_Logger/README.md

 ## Features

-- Highlight text on any webpage
+- Highlight text(s) on any webpage
-- Save highlighted text with metadata to Google Sheets
+- Save highlighted text(s) with metadata to Google Sheets
 - Add tags to organize your highlights
 - Bulk save multiple highlights at once
 - Simple and intuitive user interface